onqtam/headjack/src/organizing_information.md

 “Semantic graphs” instead of thought
 Semantic graphs as the primary source

+Perhaps thought-graphs are overkill.
+Maybe only simple fact/assertion statements should be present

+Even thought-graphs could be generated from text as an initial pass, although that would need a human to take a look

+People can still consume text and audio but they’d have the option to trace and inspect the inputs & how the saussage is made

+We can reality-test our beliefs

 <!-- What about complex thoughts?
 Again, language is a poor medium - it evolved hundreds of thousands of years ago but now we can do a lot better.